FRRouting/frr/doc/developer/topotests.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default router and execution logs are saved in ``/tmp/topotests`` and an XML results file is saved in ``/tmp/topotests.xml``.
+By default router and execution logs are saved in ``/tmp/topotests`` and an XML results file is saved in ``/tmp/topotests/topotests.xml``.
 An analysis tool ``analyze.py`` is provided to archive and analyze these results after the run completes.

 After the test run completes one should pick an archive directory to store the results in and pass this value to ``analyze.py``.
-On first execution the results are copied to that directory from ``/tmp``, and subsequent runs use that directory for analyzing the results.
+On first execution the results are moved to that directory from ``/tmp/topotests``.
+Subsequent runs of ``analyze.py`` with the same args will use that directories contents for instead of copying any new results from ``/tmp``.
 Below is an example of this which also shows the default behavior which is to display all failed and errored tests in the run.